 Free shipping, or a lack thereof, is another significant singular factor that can sway consumer decisions.
 Companies who have options for free shipping are both more likely to seal the deal due to a lack of last-minute costs and draw in modern consumers used to near-immediate gratification and two-day shipping times.

-For more interesting information about eCommerce and online sales, visit us at our blog!
+For more interesting information about eCommerce and online sales, visit our blog!